Royal Museum for Central Africa

 I am a geologist specialized in geo-hazard assessment and risk management.
-From 2007 to 2011, I worked as a junior scientist at the Royal Museum for Central Africa in Belgium, where I have acquired my first 5-years of field experience in Central Africa, especially in the Virunga Volcanic Province (VVP), a volcanic region located in the western branch of the East African Rift.
+From 2007 to 2011, I worked as a junior scientist at the Royal Museum for Central Africa (RMCA) in Belgium, where I have acquired my first 5-years of field experience in Central Africa, especially in the Virunga Volcanic Province (VVP), a volcanic region located in the western branch of the East African Rift.
 My research is mainly focused on the combined use of 2D/3D remote sensing, GIS and field surveys to study and monitor volcanio-tectonic activity and geohazards, with a specific focus on the East African Rift System.

 From 2012 to 2016, I developed a PhD research funded by the National Research Fund of Luxembourg (AFR Grant n°3221321) under the supervision of Dr. Nicolas d’Oreye (European Center for Geodynamics & Seismology, Luxembourg), Prof. Matthieu Kervyn (Vrije Universiteit Brussel, Belgium) and Dr. François Kervyn (Royal Museum for Central Africa, Belgium), entitled: “Dynamics of volcanic activity in a youthful extensional setting studied by means of remote sensing and ground-based monitoring techniques: Nyiragongo and Nyamulagira volcanoes (North Kivu, D.R.
 Congo) ».
-The public defense of the Thesis occurred on 4th March 2016.
+The public defense of the Thesis took place on 4th March 2016.